solidjs/solid-start/docs/api/createRouteAction.md

   - `clear()` - Clears the state of the submission.

 `enroll` is a function that takes the input to the action and dispatches the action.
 It returns a promise that resolves to the result of the action.
+- And the following helpers:
+  - `Form`: A `form` smart component to help make using forms easier.
+  - `url`: A URL string that can be passed to be the action of the form element when JS is not available.

 This is the behavior of the `enroll` function: